 Diversity as a core value embodies inclusiveness, mutual respect and multiple perspectives and serves as a catalyst for change resulting in health equity.
 In this context, we are mindful of all aspects of human differences such as low socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability and age.

 Inclusion is a core element for successfully achieving diversity.
 Inclusion is achieved by nurturing the climate and culture of the institution through professional development, education, policy, and practice.
 The objective is creating a climate that fosters belonging, respect, and value for all and encourages engagement and connection throughout the institution and community.

-The following statements are specific to Wake Forest University School of Medicine and Wake Forest Baptist Medical Center:
+The following statements are specific to Wake Forest University School of Medicine:

 - We believe that diversity and inclusion are integral to achieving excellence and quality health outcomes for all.